 Chicago Marriott Downtown Magnificent Mile

-ACEEE is pleased to announce our second Rural Energy Conference.
-This dynamic one-day event will explore how energy efficiency and clean energy are increasing rural prosperity.
-Our interactive sessions, plenary panels, and networking breaks will connect you with leaders from utilities, government, industry, nonprofits, financial institutions, and academia.
+ACEEE held its second Rural Energy Conference in the Midwest.
+This dynamic one-day event explored how energy efficiency and clean energy are increasing rural prosperity.
+Our interactive sessions, plenary panels, and networking breaks connected leaders from utilities, government, industry, nonprofits, financial institutions, and academia.

-This conference will give you the perfect opportunity to delve into clean energy solutions tailored for rural communities that will spur economic growth and energy affordability.
+This conference gave the perfect opportunity to delve into clean energy solutions tailored for rural communities that will spur economic growth and energy affordability.
 Many rural residents spend a higher share of their income on energy costs than their non-rural counterparts.
-Join us to explore the power and potential of energy efficiency and clean energy to lower energy bills and improve the everyday lives of rural residents.

-We will discuss the following topics as they relate to rural communities:
+We discussed the following topics as they relate to rural communities:

 - Energy efficiency program design and financing